janmerhar/txmanipulator/README.md

 # About The project

 This project aims to automate the process of creating Anki cards.
-To create cards, in batch, you can write a simple LaTeX document which is then transformed into markdown and csv file.
+To create cards, in batch, you can write a simple LaTeX or Markdown document which is then transformed into markdown and csv file.
 The latter is used to be imported into Anki.
-The former is simplified LaTeX document for reading without compiler LaTeX document.
+The former is simplified LaTeX document for reading without compiled LaTeX document.
+You can easily create a LaTeX document using [txtemplate](https://github.com/janmerhar/txtemplate).

-Command line interface that transforms LaTeX document into markdown and csv files or simply markdown to csv.
+Command line interface transforms LaTeX document into markdown and csv files or simply markdown to csv.
 The goal of this program is making process of creating Anki cards easier and faster by writing Anki card in a single file which can be easily modified and searched for changes and automatically calling Anki for import.
-Windows users require for auto importing set Anki environmental variable.
+Windows users need to set Anki environmental variable for auto importing.

 ## Built with